Call center productivity plays a vital role in boosting your call center’s growth.

 1. Abandonment Rate

-A low abandonment rate means that your agents are productive and tending to a high number of incoming calls.
+A low abandon rate means that your agents are productive and tending to a high number of incoming or inbound calls.

 On the other hand, a high percentage of abandoned calls means your agents miss out on a lot of incoming calls — which provides a negative customer experience.

-If you have a high abandon rate on customer calls, consider training your employees to be more efficient, or expand your contact centre team by hiring more people.
+If you have a high abandon rate on customer calls, consider providing training to enhance agent efficiency or expand your contact center support team by hiring more people.

-This KPI displays how many customers had their issues resolved on the first call itself.
+This KPI displays how many customers had their issues resolved on the first call.

-If the first contact resolution rate is high, your employees are being productive and helping customers resolve their issues during the first call itself.
+If the first call resolution rate is high, your employees are being productive and helping resolve the customer’s problems without the need for multiple interactions.

-However, if a customer has to call again and again to get an issue resolved, your employees aren’t doing the best they can to serve your customers the first time they contact your call center.
+However, if a customer has to call repeatedly to get an issue resolved, your employees aren’t doing the best they can to serve your customers the first time they contact your call center.

-The first call resolution rate is a good indicator of your overall call center productivity and individual agent performance.
+The first call resolution rate is a good indicator of the overall productivity of your call center and individual agent performance.

-The average amount of time in queue shows the total time a customer has to wait to get on a call with one of your agents.
+The average amount of time in queue shows the total time a customer has to wait to get on a call with one of your customer support agents.

 If the customer wait time is long, they are more likely to have an unpleasant customer experience.
 Shorter wait times mean your agents are more efficient, and they’re keeping customers satisfied with their service.